Tips for Adjusting Merchandise Pricing in Your Etsy Shop

-Your competition doesn't consist of only people who make an item similar to yours; it's anyone who's targeting the same market you are.
+Your competition doesn’t consist just of people who make an item similar to yours; it’s anyone who’s targeting the same market you are.

 In gauging your price, you need to consider your target market.
-Who will buy your piece?
+Who, in your estimation, will buy your piece?
 How much disposable income does that person have?
-If your target market is 20-something hipsters, chances are they're not quite as flush as, say, your 40-something set, so you may need to keep your prices lower.
+If your target market is 20-something hipsters, chances are, they’re not quite as flush as, say, your 40-something set, so you may need to keep your prices lower.

 Don’t lower your prices to compete with machine-made or imported items.
 Handmade items have more value and need to be priced accordingly.

-If demand for an item that you sell is so high that you simply can't keep up, it may be an indication that you've priced it too low.
-On the flip side, when items don't sell, many shop owners assume that it's because they're priced too high.
+If demand for an item that you sell is so high that you simply can’t keep up, it may be an indication that you’ve priced it too low.
+On the flip side, when items don’t sell, many shop owners assume that it’s because they’re priced too high.
 However, your price may be too low.
 Before you start slashing prices in your store, try raising them.
-You may be pleasantly surprised by the result!
+You may be pleasantly surprised.

 Evaluate and raise your prices on an annual basis.
 The beginning of the new year is a good time to bump up prices.